| Sent: Monday, June 4, 2001 7:02 AM Subject: A soft gentle man, who will be greatly missed.

 the worst place he could possibly be, I arranged to be "introduced"

+to him.
 I went to the hospital and met Roy.
 He began taking NatCell

 thymus and NatCell LIVER twice daily.
 Soon Roy was back at